maduhu/Documentation/PKI Guide.md

   ]
 }
  ```
- Then you need to generate cert and related private key for the CA.
+ Then you need to generate a cert and the related private key for the CA.
  ```
  cfssl gencert -initca ca.json | cfssljson -bare ca -
  ```